-Whether autographed or personalized your choice is sure to add that extra special touch to any of Commander Hadfield’s amazing books.
+Add that extra special touch to any of Commander Hadfield’s amazing books.

 We accept PayPal payments, Visa, Mastercard, Amex, discover card, Shop pay, and Interac.

 Our return policy last 30 days and starts at the date you receive your item.
 To be eligible for a return, your item must be unused and in the same condition that you received it.
 It must also be in the original packaging.
-Several types of goods are exempt from being returned, the most important of which: personalized books.
+Several types of goods are exempt from being returned, the most important of which: personalized items.

 For more information check out our full return policy.